Camping in Kent

 Camping is offered in an informal setting in the garden, amongst the old brick and tiled farm buildings, near the pond, and in the field with views to Ashdown Forest.
 There are no marked sites.
 Picnic tables and benches and camp-fire sites, and a limited number of electric hook-up points, are available in various places.
-A bucket of logs can be bought at the farmhouse (you may bring your own wood if you wish, but please do not collect wood from the local countryside!).
+A large tub of logs can be bought at the farmhouse (you may bring your own wood if you wish, but please do not collect wood from the local countryside!).

 A recycling point for glass, paper and cans is provided, and there is also a chemical toilet emptying point.
 A recently renovated old cowshed offers excellent toilet and shower facilities, and laundry area, with coin-operated washing machine and drier.
 A fridge-freezer and microwave oven is also available for guests’ use.
 We have also adapted an adjacent building to house several washing-up basins, with hot and cold water.

 Dogs are allowed on the campsite, but must be kept on a lead at all times.

 Please note: We do not allow radios or loud music on the campsite.

 You can check availability and see independent reviews, on the www.ukcampsite.co.uk website, and camping bookings can be made any time after February 1st.

 Due to the extra measures, that we have now put in place, we have unfortunately had to increase our prices for all bookings accepted after May 2020.

 All bookings made before this date will be honoured at our 2019 prices.

 PRICES FOR 2020